 In her sidebar, Beth explains that she’s both gluten free and dairy free and goes on to describe herself as a “conscientious omnivore” who eats mostly vegetarian.
 (You can read more on Beth on her About page.)
 Many of Beth’s recipes are actually vegan, not just vegetarian, so I’ve referred many gfe gluten-free, vegan readers to her site.
 But you don’t have to be either to enjoy her recipes.

 I honestly don’t remember how long I’ve been reading Beth’s blog.
 I’m pretty sure I followed a linky thumbnail (in one of my favorite weekly roundups) over to her site and was immediately hooked.
 I commented.
 She replied and the next thing you knew we were friends.
 The power of the blogosphere once again; don’t you love it?
-I know it as was early this year as I did a guest post sharing my Gluten-Free, Vegan Shamrock Shake on her blog in March.
 Here’s just a “taste” of some of Beth’s many recipes: Vegan Caramel Dipping Sauce, No Bake Banana Cream Pie, No Bake Pumpkin Spice Balls, Grain-Free Mini Pumpkin Pie Tarts, Zucchini Socca with Caramelized Onions … oh one could get carried away with all the goodness!
 Plus, she also lets you peek into her life beyond cooking and baking when she shares her Photo Fun Day Friday posts like this most recent one.

-With four small, very ripe bananas on my kitchen counter, it was the recipe for Beth’s Grain-Free Banana Coconut Mini Loaves that was the ideal choice for me.
+With four small, very ripe bananas on my kitchen counter, it was the recipe for Beth’s gluten-free Banana Coconut Bread, which she calls Grain-Free Banana Coconut Mini Loaves, that was the ideal choice for me.
 I had not yet tried a grain-free version of banana bread, so I was excited to try Beth’s recipe based on the beautiful photos in her post.
 She used a set of eight mini-loaves.
 I didn’t have mini loaf pans as small as those in Beth’s set, but I did have some mini loaf pans that were a bit larger—four “quarter pans” that equaled one “full” loaf in volume, of which I used three.
 I increased the baking time by a few minutes as the pans held more batter.